Stan Jones (painter): Selected exhibitions

-For a month in September 1995 Stan Jones exhibited in a joint exhibition of The Watercolour Society of Wales and the Royal Cambrian Academy at Turner House Gallery, Penarth; two lithographs at this exhibition were by HRH Prince Charles.
+For a month in September 1995 Stan Jones exhibited in a joint exhibition of The Watercolour Society of Wales and the Royal Cambrian Academy at Turner House Gallery, Penarth.

-Along with other prestigious Welsh Artists, Stan Jones submitted a watercolour for an 'Art for Mercy' Auction and exhibition in November 2002 at the Washington Gallery, Penarth.
+Along with other Welsh Artists, Stan Jones submitted a watercolour for an 'Art for Mercy' Auction and exhibition in November 2002 at the Washington Gallery, Penarth.

+His last exhibition, "Stan Jones: A Retrospective", celebrating his 80th birthday, was at Oriel Washington Gallery in Penarth; ran from 4 – 25 July 2010.

+A number of the artists sketches and paintings (76 in total) were acquired in 2014 by the National Library of Wales, Aberystwyth, known as the Bequest Collection.
 As well as the National Library of Wales, collections of his work include Cardiff University, the Arts Council of Wales, the local authorities of Cardiff, Glamorgan, Gwent, Walsall and Wiltshire.
 He has many works with private collectors including in Japan, America and Canada.